 - Line of duty death

-- Suicide of a co-worker
+- 10 Suicide of a co-worker

-- Entrapment
+- 11 Entrapment

-- Burn-over
+- 12 Burn-over

-- Knowing the victim of the event
+- 13 Acts of terrorism

-- Serious lie of duty injury
+- 14 Serious lie of duty injury

 - Discovery of a dead body

-- Involvement in several stressful events in a short period of time
+- 16 Involvement in several stressful events in a short period of time

 - Any event that has an unusually powerful impact on personnel

-Catastrophic Incident
+19 Catastrophic Incident

-Catastrophic incidents are those situations which have an extreme impact on numerous individuals or organizations.
+- 20 Catastrophic incidents are those situations which have an extreme impact on numerous individuals or 21 organizations.
 These incidents may draw significant media attention.
-The level of trauma to personnel, families and a community is substantial.
+The level of trauma to personnel, - families and a community is substantial.